 Life extension promises the abundant fountain of youth.
 Advances in knowledge and technology is empowering us to steer evolution and make life more meaningful.
-Shouldn’t we use knowledge to break the adamantine link between ageing and death?
+So, shouldn’t we use knowledge to break the adamantine link between ageing and death?
 Would you have your friends and family pass away knowing that their last years were difficult, debilitating or painful?

 Life Extension would be possible by the following ways in future: